-For the second year in a row, Skip Garden are throwing open their gates for an evening of live music, fresh veggie food, and campfire fun to raise funds for refugees across the world.
+For the second year in a row, Skip Garden throws open its gates for an evening of live music, delicious food, and campfire fun to raise funds for refugees across the world.

 The evening kicks off with a discussion from those at the frontline of the crisis, including Change in Nature co-founder Andrew Raingold, whose journey has lead him from Westminister to the heart of the turmoil in Greece.

 Following the discussion, there will be drinks, music, and food as part of a ‘Summer Get Together’ where guests can show their support for refugees and have the chance to socialise with like-minded individuals.